A Brief History

 On May 29, 2004, President George W. Bush dedicated the World War II Memorial on the National Mall in Washington, D.C..
 The memorial is between the Washington and Lincoln memorials, east of the Reflecting Pool.

-Question for students: What was the most interesting event that occurred during World War II and/or the Holocaust?
+Question for students (and subscribers): What was the most interesting event that occurred during World War II and/or the Holocaust?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!